GreyGuoweiChen/VirBot/README.md

     ```
     Please replace YOUR_DIC by the path of RNA_virus_detector.

-    Please remember to activate the path by:
+    Please remember to activate the PATH by:
     ```
     source ~/.bashrc
     ```